Roy-lab/drmn_utils/feature_generation_tools/README.md

 ATAC	ENSMUST00000177501_ESC	1.175440
 ATAC	ENSMUST00000177532_ESC	1.175743
 ```
-The top two numbers are the number of regulatory features (the number of motifs represetned plus one for the ATAC promoter signal features) and the feature names designated here are the motif names and "ATAC" for the promoter signals.
-Here the gene names are also given a unique identifier for the condition the respective data points represent, here the "ESC" condtion for this working example data set.
+The top two numbers are the number of regulatory features (the number of motifs represented plus one for the ATAC promoter signal features) and the feature names designated here are the motif names and "ATAC" for the promoter signals.
+Here the gene names are also given a unique identifier for the condition the respective data points represent, here the lines above are for the "ESC" condition data.

 Such feature files are then utilized as direct input to DRMN along corresponding expression and cluster assignment data.